Omena0/ShellEngine/README.md

 Features:
 - Sprites
-- Not really anything else ngl
+- Collision detection (walls and other sprites)